sijingzhangzsj0604/docs/docs/cloud/concepts/api.md

 Get API Details
 ---------------

-On the Application details page, please scroll down to the API section, search for the API you want to see, and click on its name.
+On the Service details page, please scroll down to the API section, search for the API you want to see, and click on its name.
 API7 Cloud will redirect you to the API details page.

 ![HTTPBIN JSON API DETAIL](https://static.apiseven.com/uploads/2023/01/12/1n3Kv5rc_Screenshot%202023-01-12%20at%2010.13.59.png)